Using Cross-Account Lambda Functions

 }

 3. Create an IAM role that uses your invocation policy.
 In the role, specify the ARN of the authentication account’s role that you created in step 1, such as the following example.
-After you create this role, make sure to note the role’s ARN, which you specify in a Gloo Edge upstream resource in subsequent steps.
+After you create this role, make sure to note the role’s ARN, which you specify in a Gloo Gateway upstream resource in subsequent steps.

 {